ghbrown/branchless/README.md

 <generate plot, capture as file, then link to file name in README>

 ## The tests
-`num_thresh`: given a random array of numbers, how many of them are above some threshold
+`num_thresh`: given a random array of numbers, how many of them are above some threshold?